ankush01061997/Data_Scientist_Blog_post_master/README.md

 2. `survey_results_public_2017`
 3. `survey_results_public_2018`

-I have downloaded this data set from kaggle. here is the link 'https://www.kaggle.com/datasets/stackoverflow/so-survey-2017?resource=download'
+### Acknowledgement

+Dataset credit :- I have downloaded the above mentioned datasets from kaggle by using the link 'https://www.kaggle.com/datasets/stackoverflow/so-survey-2017?resource=download'. i owuld like to thank kaggle for the datasets.
+Also i would like to thank Udacity for providing me this opprotunity.